clartaq/cwiki/resources/private/md/Text_Formatting.md

   - TeX
 ---

-Markdown provides a wealth of ways to easily format your content.
+Markdown provides a wealth of ways to quickly format your content.
 For the details, I strongly recommend the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 I won't repeat here what that page tells you.
-However, there are some CWiki-specific things that you should know about, specifically some [GitHub Flavored Markdown](https://github.github.com/gfm/) (GFM) items and how they are handled.
+However, there are some CWiki-specific things that you should know about, specifically some [GitHub-Flavored Markdown](https://github.github.com/gfm/) (GFM) items and how they are handled.

 1. [Strikethrough](#strikethrough)
 1. [Code Listings](#code-listings)